Auditions and Chair Placements

 Audition and placement materials for Jazz 1, Pioneer Jazz Orchestra, and Jazz Combo

 Thank you for your interest in the Pioneer Jazz Program.
 We will be auditioning for 2 large ensembles and a jazz combo on Thursday, Sept.
-8 from Noon to 5 p.m.
-Our audition for large ensembles will consist of required material that is available on this page, sight reading which will be supplied at the audition, and improvisation on the tune Summertime in the key and tempo of your choice.
-Summertime is required for auditioning for the jazz combo and Jazz 1 and optional for Pioneer Jazz Orchestra.
+7 from Noon to 5 p.m.
+Our audition for large ensembles will consist of required material that is available on this page, sight reading which will be supplied at the audition, and improvisation on the tune Take the A Train.
+Take the A Train is required for auditioning for the jazz combo and Jazz 1 and optional for Pioneer Jazz Orchestra.

 If you have any questions, please contact David Cooper at email@example.com.